gajus/deadlink/README.md

 Deadlink.FragmentIdentifierURLResolution
 ```

-Each of these objects extend from `Deadlink.Resolution`.
+All of these objects extend from `Deadlink.Resolution`.

+The [test cases](https://github.com/gajus/deadlink/tree/master/tests) explain what properties and when do each of these objects have.

 ## Download